 Most recently, I have produced and hosted a program called Remembering Frankie Laine.
 For the past three consecutive years, I have presented my program for baby boomers and senior citizens.

 My presentations have previously been scheduled for one day out of each week during October.
-Each presentation is for two hours.
+Each program is for two hours.
 During this time, I play Frankie’s music, show video clips from movies and television, and talk about my Laine associations.
 I also bring in memorabilia from Frankie’s vast career to view—old records, autographed albums, pictures, and movie posters.

 Unfortunately, my presentation have drawn sparse audiences—this despite good promotion.
 The highest number of participants has been around 30 persons.
 I aspire to share my collection and play this great music for the entertainment of people who have listened to Frankie’s music over the years—those persons who appreciate great music.